 NCERT Solutions for Class 7 History Chapter 5

-The solutions for chapter 5, Rulers And Buildings are given below.
+The solutions for Chapter 5, Rulers And Buildings are given below.
 Students should also check NCERT Solutions for Class 7 for other subjects.

 1. How is the “trabeate” principle of architecture different from the “arcuate”?

 Answer: The “trabeate” principle of architecture is different from the “arcuate”.
-Because in the trabeate principle of architecture, roofs, doors and windows were made by placing a horizontal beam across two vertical columns.
+In the trabeate principle of architecture, roofs, doors and windows were made by placing a horizontal beam across two vertical columns.
 But, in the arcuate principle of architecture, the weight of the superstructure above the doors and windows was carried by arches.

 2. What is a shikhara?